 Deep pink roses say "Thank you."
 They also have come to be associated with the fight against breast cancer.

 Roses that are lilac or purple indicate the passionate sender has fallen in love at first sight with the recipient and is enchanted.
+They are often combined with white calla lilies for breathtaking effect.

-Peach roses speak of appreciation and gratitude.
+Peach roses don't send a romantic message.
+Rather, they speak of appreciation and gratitude.

 Coral roses express one thing with their passionate color: Desire.